d4n3sh/thedaneshproject/content/posts/2008-11-13-installing-adobe-air-and-twhirl-on-ubuntu-810-interpid.md

 4. Double click the twhirl file to start the installation.
 The installer will install twhirl to /opt/twhirl/ .

-That&#8217;s it! you now have twhirl installed.
+That's it! you now have twhirl installed.

 <!--more-->